Step 1: Who can Travel and what is considered Travel?

 - Airfare can be paid with a Purchasing Card or Disbursement Voucher

 - Airline, conference registration and lodging expenses can be prepaid utilizing the Single Use Account (SUA) credit card

 - The traveler can pay with personal funds and turn in an expense report.
 If expenses are turned in immediately on returning from their trip, reimbursement is usually in the traveler's bank account when the credit card bill is received.

 - The traveler can request a Travel Advance which will need to be paid back within 10 business days of returning from the trip.

 Receipts may be delivered electronically but must be good quality and consist of the following:

 - An itemized list of what was purchased

 - The amount of the purchase

 - The business purpose of the purchase

-If the trip was to a conference you will need to turn in with your receipts a copy of the conference brochure.
-This will show the designated lodging, any meals included in the registration, which will need to be taken off the per diem, and the opening and closing dates of the conference.
+If the trip was to a conference you will need to attach a copy of the conference brochure/website/literature along with your receipts to the Disbursement Voucher.
+It should include designated lodging, meals provided (which will be taken off the meal reimbursements), as well as the opening and closing dates of the conference.